JennEYoon/datasciY/wip1/so/README.md

    - Don't waste too much time doing follow up tech support.
 I already answered her original questions.
  * Answer 1 more for this week.
 Try for 500 pts.
  * Got 15 pts for curses/ncurses package answer, 1.5 months AFTER I answered it!
+ * Update 9/24/2019 - Got 50 pts from 56 GB Buffer asker on 2 questions!!!
+522 pts now.
+ * Look up reading and writing to file numpy array object, recreate buffer problem.
+ * Also tie in with NASA questioner on saving data objects to file.